Two decades of active investments in Indonesia and counting.

 In recent years, Saratoga saw a growing trend in Indonesia’s consumer sector.
-In 2010, Saratoga invested in Mitra Pinasthika Mustika (MPM), a diversified automotive company with leading market shares in motorcycle retail, motorcycle distribution, motorcycle components, lubricant oil, and motorcycle financing.
-Post-acquisition, Saratoga guided MPM to strategically strengthen their core businesses, spin-off businesses in their portfolio that has low growth potential, as well as enter adjacent businesses with more attractive economics.
+In 2010, it invested in Mitra Pinasthika Mustika (MPMX), a diversified automotive company with leading market shares in motorcycle retail and distribution, lubricant oil, and motorcycle financing.
+Post-acquisition, Saratoga guided MPM to strategically restructure their various business pillars.
+Today MPM is one of the leading smart mobility companies and is ranked as one of the best 50 Indonesian companies by Forbes Indonesia.

-In June 2013, Saratoga tapped into the Indonesian capital market, successfully listed itself on the IDX, and became the first investment of its kind to be listed in the country.
-Going forward, Saratoga continues to focus on its strengths and capabilities to explore investment opportunities, create values, and grow its investment portfolio across the three key sectors of Indonesian economy: Natural Resources, Infrastructure, and Consumer.
+In June 2013, Saratoga tapped into the domestic capital market, successfully listed itself on the IDX, and became the first of its kind to be listed in the country.
+Going forward, the group will continue to focus on its strengths and capabilities to explore investment opportunities, create values, and grow its investment portfolio across the three key pillars of Indonesian economy: Natural Resources, Infrastructure, and Consumer.